sprowell/cdr/README.md

 You don't have to provide citations for everything you write, but you should be prepared to provide evidence when asked.
 Remember, not everyone agrees, but everyone who debates thinks their voice is worth something.
 Because of this the burden of proof falls on every individual claim, even as simple as "that's not true".

 ### Admit when you are arguing from experience
 To some degree all views are based on experience.
 It is important to recognize this, and more important to accept that it won't change anyone's mind without additional reasoning.
-Similarly, recognize when someone else is doing this as well and try to recognize that this experience will unreasonably add reassurance that are right.
+Similarly, recognize when someone else is doing this as well and recognize that this experience will add reassurance that their view is right.

-### Strong man an opinion you don't agree with
+### Avoid straw man arguments
 Too many people try to argue what they *want* to argue agianst instead of arguing against what has been presented.
-Verify you are understanding the topic being discussed by reiterating in your own words what they believe as if it is valid and correct.
+Verify that you understand what others are saying by reiterating it clearly as if it is valid and correct.
 Once both parties accept the statement, then it can be discussed without misunderstanding.

 ## Contributing